weygoldt/chirpdetector/docs/contributing.md

 organized as github issues.
 Until them, if you fixed something, please check it off on this list before opening a pull request.

+- [ ] Idea: Instead of simple non maximum supression for the final output we could try max averaging: Run non-max supression with a specific threshold and then group overlapping bboxes and average their coordinates.
+This could produce better bboxes.
 - [ ] Improve the simulation pipeline by adding more chirps and by buiding a chirpGAN.
 And then quantify how close the model is to human performance.
       This can apply to detection and assignment performance.